ufs-community/land-DA_workflow/docs/source/TechnicalOverview.rst

 Additionally, users will need:

-   * Disk space: TBD
+   * Disk space: ~23GB (11GB for Land DA container image file, 11GB for Land DA data, and ~1G for staging and output)
    * Memory: TBD
    * 6 CPU cores (or option to run with "oversubscribe")

 ..
-COMMENT: Disk space: for spack-stack, Data, Land DA repo, running Land DA, etc.
+COMMENT: Memory?

 Software Prerequisites
 ========================